-Other than their shapes and lines, all pots come with another characteristic defining them – color.
-Here are a few thoughts from professional designers on how to make sure pot shapes and colors work together for most impressive, eye-catching results.
+Other than their shapes and lines, all containers come with another characteristic defining them – color.
+Here are a few thoughts from professional designers on how to make sure container shapes and colors work together for most impressive, eye-catching results.

 The planter color should complement the existing finishes, artwork and furnishings.
 Sometimes using the metal hardware (doorknobs / signage) or the baseboards can help prompt the container finish if blending in is desired.
 A pop of color can be used in either a complementary or contrasting tone to an existing logo, artwork or furnishing.
 White is brilliant for almost any modern planters.
 Mixing planter shapes with various tonal hues is a fun way to do a grouping.Janelle Meyer, Texas Tropical Plants